-Forget the headlines on Facebook and Google, old school Direct Mail remains to be an essential and statistically superior marketing tool.
+Forget the headlines on Facebook and Google; old school Direct Mail remains an essential and statistically superior marketing tool.

-Believe it or not, even the internet giant, Google is using direct mail.
+Believe it or not, even the internet giant Google uses direct mail.

 Yes, the heavyweight of PPC and SEO still use direct mail to target business clients and consumers- but why would they do this unless this time-honoured marketing method was still very much significant?

 Charities have been using direct mail for a very long time to promote their cause and increase donations.

 Additionally, the latest statistics show that charities spend a higher proportion of their advertising spend on direct mail, £239m out of 394m, compared to other forms of advertising.